 "Well officer, as a law abiding person myself, I was also concerned about this.
 So, rather than go out and break the law, I first checked with City Hall.
 They were very clear about street performing."

 You've shown him the actual laws all the while being factual, informative, displaying an even disposition, and behaving in a non-threatening way.
-(This is actually the hardest part when, in fact, you want to strangle him for ruining your show.
-Your acting should be worthy of an Oscar!)
+This is actually the hardest part when, in fact, you want to strangle him for ruining your show.
+Your acting should be worthy of an Oscar!

-Fourthly, you don't gloat when you've proven yourself right and the officer wrong.
+Fourthly, don't gloat when you've proven yourself right and the officer wrong.
 In fact, you do the opposite.
 You tell the officer that you appreciate the concern over safety issues and will make sure nobody is blocking the sidewalk, too loud, etc. You're showing respect to the policeman and the community.

 Fifth, you may want to hand several pamphlets to him so he can distribute them among is fellow officers.
 This actually goes a long way in preventing the same occurrence with other officers happening the very next night.